A Comprehensive Survey on Distributed Training of Graph Neural Networks: Taxonomy of Distributed GNN Training

 where $\mathcal{W}_i$ is the weight parameters of model in the $i^{\text{th}}$ round of computation, $\nabla g_{i,j}$ is the gradients generated in the backward propagation of the computing node $j$ in the $i^{\text{th}}$ round of computation, and the $n$ is the number of the computing nodes.

 As shown in Fig. \ref{fig:taxonomy:tax_of_cate}, we further classify it more specifically into two categories according to whether the sampling and model computation are decoupled, namely individual-sample-based execution and joint-sample-based execution, as shown in the second column of Table \ref{table:category}.
-Their detailed introduction and analysis are presented in Sec. \ref{sec:dmt:sample_individual_execution} and Sec. \ref{sec:dmt:sample_joint_execution}.
+Their detailed introduction and analysis are presented in Section \ref{sec:dmt:sample_individual_execution} and Section \ref{sec:dmt:sample_joint_execution}.